Teichlab/celloline/README.md

-# Celloline: Quality control of single cell RNA sequencing data

-##A pipeline for mapping and quality assessment single cell RNA-seq data
+# Celloline: A pipeline for mapping and quality assessment single cell RNA-seq data

 `Celloline` is a pipeline that handles parallel mapping and quantification of single cell RNA-seq, using standard mapping tools and quantifiers.

 # Availability
-The pipeline is available at: [gitHub](https://github.com/ti243/celloline) and as an instance on Amazon, where 3rd party tools and programs have been preinstalled.
+The pipeline is available at: [gitHub](https://github.com/ti243/celloline) and as an machine image on Amazon, where 3rd party tools and programs have been preinstalled.
+This image can be used on the Amazon cloud or exported for several platforms of virtual machines [See later sections](#Running the celluline pipeline on the pre-installed Amazon machine image (AMI)).

 # Key features
 * `Celloline` maps and quantify data from single cell RNA-seq experiments in parallel.